kaoutamine/viralSpeech/introduction/index.md

 This project involves multiple stages, each with their own choices and challenges, which we will present to you one-by-one in the following Sections.

 ## Why?
 Answering this research question would allow us to build guidelines on what speaker characteristics people react more to, what topics, what sentiment (aggressive or positive), what length and more.
+And even if the models do not work as we expect them to, there is still a lot of intersting information to extract from failures, such is the essence of Computer Science!

 <br><br>
 **Have a nice reading.**